evkx/evkx.github.io/content/models/tesla/model_s/Model_S_Standard_Range/_index.md

 ---
-title: Tesla Model S Plaid
+title: Tesla Model S Standard Range
-linktitle: Model S Plaid
+linktitle: Model S Standard Range
-description: "Tesla Model S Plaid is an all-electric sedan with a WLTP range of up to 600 km (373 miles).
+description: "Tesla Model S Standard Range is an all-electric sedan with a WLTP range of up to 512 km (318 miles).
 EVKX.net have all the details. "
 weight: 10
 hidden: true
 ---